edrob999/Lock-Unlock-Sheet/README.md

 - [ ] `start-cell-edit` It is possible to extend the editing range, using the cell shortcut menu.
 Thanks Oliver C
 - [ ] It is possible to create a copy of the locked sheet (with no purpose, the copy will also be locked).
 Thanks Brett G

-Looking forward to hearing any feedback, and **Please :star: if you think this sample will be useful for other people.**
+Looking forward to hearing any feedback, and **Please :star: if you think this sample is useful.**